 Knowing the concepts and formulae above is not enough for you to even pass the O Level Additional Mathematics exams.
 You need to know how to apply these concepts.
 So, you’ll definitely need to try questions.

-These topics on coordinate geometry, circles, and proof in plane geometry have a lot of concepts from elementary Mathematics that you need to know as well.
-I put everything you need to know for coordinate geometry, circles, and proof in plane geometry in my complete course on this.
-We also go through the types of questions that are asked in each topic, what concepts are tested, and how to apply them.
+In our course on O Level Additional Mathematics, we’ll go through the types of questions that are asked in each topic, what concepts are tested, and how to apply them.
 With these skills, students finish the course as confident students, able to apply what they have learned to tests and exams.
-If you want to ace these chapters in Additional Mathematics, definitely check out our course on coordinate geometry, circles, and proof in plane geometry here.
+If you want to ace these chapters in Additional Mathematics, definitely check out O Level Additional Mathematics Course here.